 - Dogs, cats and most animals hear and smell a much wider range of information than we do.

 We are information filtering machines.
-We filter out far more than we consume, even when we consume more than we should.
+We automatically filter out far more than we could possibly consume, even when we consume more than we should.
 Even when we feel stressed and overwhelmed, our brains are filtering out far more than we take in.

 2. Overload depends on what you consider information